vitessio/website/content/en/blog/2022-09-12-vitess-group-replication.md

 ### Future improvements
 The existing VTGR has run through multiple rounds of integration testing and chaos testing, but there is more work to be done:
 The current version of VTGR only supports group replication in single primary mode.
 It would be valuable to explore the multi-primary mode in the future, which should provide lower failover time.
 There are strict compatibility requirements for a MySQL group.
-Currently, we need to instruct VTGR to follow those rules to support operations like version upgrade.
+This can be improved by fetching MySQL version in VTGR and instructing VTGR to follow those rules to support operations like version upgrade.
 ## Summary
 It is subjective which MySQL replication mechanism fits your use case better.
 But VTGR bridges the gap between Vitess and group replication, making it possible to do horizontal sharding easily with group replication.